-- Available formats include new and used print format: The TAP credit may be used towards the purchase of new or used print textbooks, and for textbook rentals.
+- Available formats include new and used print format: The TAP credit may be used towards the purchase of required new or used print textbooks.

-- The TAP fund also can be used to purchase digital books, ebooks and access codes through the Store.
-Unfortunately the fund can not be used for certain digital titles purchased through Moodle; however, when possible the Store will carry print copies of those titles that can be purchased with TAP credit.
+- Digital books available: The TAP fund also can be used to purchase digital books, eBooks and access codes through the Store’s online site.
+Unfortunately the fund cannot be used for certain digital titles purchased through Moodle; however, when possible the Store will carry print copies of those titles that can be purchased with TAP credit.

-- Students may use the TAP credit to rent a print textbook either online or in the Store.
+- Rental Textbooks are covered: Students may use the TAP credit to rent a print textbook either online or in the Store.
 It is the student’s responsibility to return the rental book to the Store by the return deadline, which coincides with the last day of exams.
 If the student has the book off-campus, the student is responsible for shipping the rental book back to the bookstore and paying for the postage.
-Note that for Fall 2020, students will leave campus before final exams.
-Students may take their rented books off campus with them to aid in writing papers and studying for finals, but are responsible for shipping the rented book back to the Store by the last day of exams.
+Students may take their rented books off campus with them, but are responsible for shipping the rented book back to the Store by the last day of exams at their own expense.

 - If the student chooses not to return the rented book by the deadline, the Store will charge the student for the original purchase price of the book minus the rental fee already paid, and the student will then own the book.
 The Store will notify the student of the charge, which will be applied against the student’s TAP funds.
 If the student’s TAP funds are not sufficient to cover the non-returned rental charge, the student may pay the charge directly in the Store, otherwise that charge will be applied to the student’s Bursar account.
 Note that the total cost to the student of a non-returned rental is the same as if the student had purchased the book outright at the beginning of the semester, with no additional late fees or penalties.

 - Covered course materials other than textbooks: In addition to print and digital textbooks, required course materials can include workbooks, access codes, CS clickers, and certain course-specific supplies, as designated by the faculty.
 There will be a list of TAP-covered required items for specific courses on the Store’s website and in the textbook area of the Store.
 However, general school supplies such as binders, spiral notebooks, paper, pens and other general school supplies may not be purchased with the TAP credit.

 - Course Material Expenses are the student’s responsibility.
 Course material expenses are the sole responsibility of the student.
 This $700 Store credit is expected to help with the purchase of course materials, but is not intended to cover all of the student’s required course materials expenses.

-- Students are expected to budget their $700 credit carefully.
+- Budget TAP funds carefully: Students are expected to budget their $700 credit carefully.
 If an aided student has spent their entire credit and has questions about covering remaining textbook costs, email [email protected] for additional information.
 Note that a discussion regarding a student’s uncovered textbook expenses will include a review of the student’s textbook purchases, including whether less expensive formats were chosen when available.